Permissionless-Software-Foundation/psf-slp-wallet/README.md

 - Use the `-n` flag to specify the name of the wallet to pay for transaction (required).
 - Use the `-a` flag to specify the Mutable Data Address (MDA) (required).

+---

+#### Update Token Mutable Data

+Update the token to point to a new version of the mutable data.

+- `node psf-slp-wallet.js token-update -n wallet1 -c ipfs://bafkreifhtcnmf577q2s5lfr46ax5qf2jnk7oy3azu5x7ceab6xajcccl3u`

+##### Arguments

+- Use the `-n` flag to specify the name of the wallet controlling the MDA.
+- Use the `-c` flag to specify the IPFS hash of the new mutable data file.